HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 For this reason, if you need to update repeater rows directly via SQL, it is safer to use the `post_id` and `_sort_order` columns.

-We're investigating the possibility of making these persistent but be prepared for the possibility that this column may not exist in the final release.
+We'll be investigating ways to make these persistent but for now, it's best not to rely on the `id` column as a permanent identifier for a repeater row.